sparrell/SwTransparencyDocNames/flavors.md

 Attributed to Phil Karlton circa 1996

-This writeup is my attempt at clarifying the flavors of documents under discussion in the NTIA Software Transparency
+This writeup is my attempt at clarifying the flavors of "stuff" under discussion in the NTIA Software Transparency
 Multistakeholder Working Group.
-I am purposely not using the word "SBOM" yet because it is clear to me that different stakeholders have different assumptions on the which 'flavor' of document is meant by that term.
+I am purposely not using the word "SBOM" yet because it is clear to me that different stakeholders have different assumptions on the which 'flavor' is meant by that term.

+I deliberately used 'artifact' as a catch-all.
+I will attempt to use 'writeup' to mean the text you are reading - so as not to confuse with "documents" that the artifacts we are trying to describe.
+I will attempt to avoid the use of the word document since artifacts may be documents (english text, xml, etc) but they may not be, by at least some definitions of the word 'document' (e.g. JSON data structures in a Machine-to-Machine protocol).
+I will attempt to use 'component' to mean 'the thing that we are being transparent about' and hopefully be able to avoid whether it is 'mid-stream' (i.e. downstream of its component parts yet upstream of some component that used it) or 'finished good' (i.e has no downstream components of which it is a component).

-I believe that we will talk past each other less, if we understand 'which flavor' is under discussion and what use case it is being used in.
+I believe that we will talk past each other less if we understand 'which flavor' is under discussion and what use case it is being used in.